Operating Systems Textbook Released In Free, Modifiable Form

 Also, thanks to Joe and David for the prodding.
 I think having the sources in a git repository on Github will lower the barrier to entry for contribution considerably.

-8. Justin Stevens says:
+8. Justin Stevens Avatar

 Awesome!
 Now I really don’t have an excuse to put off reading it.
 I’ll queue it up for right after my C# & ASP.NET crash course.